 Dolphins and dugongs can be seen in the waters of Fraser Island throughout the year.

 More than 350 species of birds have been recorded on Fraser Island.

 It is a resting place for some migratory birds, as it acts as a transition zone between tropical and subtropical areas.

 While some only visit, many other species make it their home due to its diverse range of habitats.

 Because of their isolation, Fraser Island's dingoes are thought to be the purest strain of dingo in Australia.

 Please remember that they are wild animals and you must not feed them or approach them.

 Contact with humans can have a major impact on their survival and your safety.

-Before visiting Fraser Island, obtain information about dingoes and their habits from the Queensland Parks and Wildlife Service or call 13 13 04 (from within Australia).
+Before visiting Fraser Island, obtain information about dingoes and their habits from the Department of National Parks, Recreation, Sport and Racing.

 Other mammals, reptiles, amphibians and fish